F

 An Overview of Cost of Living in Park Ridge, IL

-If you're in pursuit of an economical living environment, Park Ridge may not fit the bill, as it ranks among the most expensive places to reside in the United States.
-Just a minority of regions exhibit a cost of living that is more than 20% higher than the national average, and, unfortunately, Park Ridge falls within this bracket.
+If you value affordability in your search for a new place to live, Park Ridge may not be the most suitable option, as it stands out as one of the priciest areas in the entire United States.
+Only a small fraction of regions have a cost of living that is more than 20% higher than the national average, and regrettably, Park Ridge falls into this category, which may not align with your desire for an affordable place to call home.

 Housing costs are a very significant part of the Park Ridge cost of living index and generally encompass a large percentage of take-home income.
 Unfortunately, in this area, the housing costs for both homes and rentals were 118.5% more than the average city.
 This includes things like home and rent prices, mortgage rates and insurance.